-A consultant is performing research and gathering statistics to form our baseline data.
-This information will provide an overview of the current state and demographic composition of the creative and cultural industries in Yukon, as well as the rest of Canada.
-It will also provide insight into what our counterparts across the country have developed to support and grow the creative and cultural industries.
+A consultant researched and gathered statistics to form our baseline data.
+This information provides an overview of the current state and demographic composition of the creative and cultural industries in Yukon, as well as the rest of Canada.
+It also provides insight into what our counterparts across the country have developed to support and grow the creative and cultural industries.

-A day-long public engagement session is planned to bring together the sector to examine the existing supports available and to solicit input and feedback on the engagement process, priorities, challenges and opportunities to ultimately determine goals and outcomes for the strategy.
+A day-long public engagement session on May 3, 2019 brought together the sector to examine the existing supports available and solicited input and feedback on the engagement process, priorities, challenges and opportunities to ultimately determine goals and outcomes for the strategy.

-What we learn and hear at the session in May will inform how we plan the next phases of this process.
+What we learned and heard at the May session is informing how we plan the next phases of this process.